 You can report an incorrect fare and apply to have your go card balance adjusted if you've been over charged within 8 weeks of the date of error.

 Report an incorrect fare:

 If your registered go card is lost or stolen, phone TransLink immediately on 13 12 30.
 As soon as you do this, your card can be blocked so no one else can use it.

 If your card is unregistered, we are unable to block the card, and your travel balance and refundable deposit will be lost - you'll need to buy a new go card.

-As soon as your lost or stolen registered go card is blocked, the account holder can arrange a new card over the phone, and transfer the balance to the new card.
+As soon as your lost or stolen registered go card is blocked, the account holder can buy a new card over the phone and transfer the balance to the new card.
 It will usually take about 24 hours, but allow up to 10 working days to receive your new card.

-You can block your go card and get a refund by completing the go card guide to balance transfers and refunds form (PDF, 290KB) and mailing it to us.
+You can block your go card and get a refund by completing the go card guide to balance transfers and refunds form (PDF, 211KB) and mailing it to us.

 Note: If you intend to travel on public transport after your card has been lost, stolen or damaged you will be required to purchase another go card or single paper ticket.

 If you can't correctly touch on or off and you can see that other people can, your card may be faulty or damaged.
 Ask an authorised staff member for help or call us on 13 12 30.

 You can get a refund on any unused travel credit and deposit.
 However, when a refund is issued, your go card must be surrendered and it will be cancelled.
 You can apply for a refund or cancel your go card: